See my updated story at Active Allies.

-- ClimateChangesEverything.org where I’m a Personal Climate Assistant
+- ClimateChangesEverything.org where I’m a Climate Project Manager

 I grew up in small towns along California’s coast, most at home in the majestic redwood forests of west Marin County and the vibrant kelp forests of Monterey Bay.
 My upbringing gave me a deep love and respect for nature, a catalyst for getting involved in the environmental movement.
 At ten years old, I started participating in community beach clean-ups and citizen science, testing water quality in rivers.
 As a young teen, I was an outreach volunteer for the Monterey Bay National Marine Sanctuary.
 I spoke with visitors from all over the world about how healthy oceans support a stable climate and most life on Earth, including human well-being and livelihoods.
-One summer during high school, I made a PSA video on solutions to the crisis of plastics in our oceans (which continues to air on local public access TV).
+One summer during high school, I made a PSA video on plastics in the ocean, where I presented reusable alternatives, and the video continues to air on local public access TV.

-It wasn’t until adulthood that I started living in urban areas, and meeting people whose experiences with their environment differed vastly from mine: air pollution, water contamination, toxic dumps, and countless other violations of the basic human right to health and safety.
+It wasn’t until adulthood that I started living in big cities, like Buenos Aires, Argentina, and Oakland, CA. I met people whose experiences with the environment differed vastly from mine: air pollution, water contamination, and countless other violations of the basic human right to health and safety.
 Through these conversations, my education in environmental studies, and witnessing humanity’s estrangement from nature firsthand, I came to understand that yes, we should protect nature for its own sake— but also for ours, especially those of us who suffer most if we don’t.
 The principles of equity and justice expanded my vision.
 What’s the point of solving climate change if the world we recreate isn’t one where all can thrive?

 I’m fascinated by how people feel, think, and communicate about humanity’s relationship with our environment, and how these attitudes, philosophies, and narratives inform action.
-After doing my undergraduate thesis at UC Berkeley on the strategic communication of climate change, I worked for climate leadership nonprofit Strategic Energy Innovations, giving workshops on climate communication that focus on common values and actionable solutions.
+I did my undergraduate thesis on climate narratives & strategic communication, focusing on common values and actionable solutions.
+I then gave workshops on the topic through my fellowship with climate leadership nonprofit Strategic Energy Innovations.